Phenomenon (film): Plot

 Returning to the local bar, George becomes frustrated with friends' questions about his abilities, and he causes a large mirror to break via telekinesis.

 Lace visits him to provide a shave and a haircut.
-Their innocent intimacy scares her since she has tried so hard to not like him, but it encourages him to stop avoiding the townsfolk.
+Their innocent intimacy scares her, since she has tried so hard to not like him, but it encourages him to stop avoiding the townsfolk.
 He goes to the county fair to ease fear with a demonstration of his powers, but the crowd goes into a frenzy, demanding his attention and his perceived healing powers.
 George is knocked to the ground, where he again sees the flashing balls of light before losing consciousness.

-George awakens in a hospital.
-With Lace and Nate there for support, Doc explains that George has a deadly brain tumor.
-This has caused the lights and stimulated George's phenomenal brain functions.
-They have called Dr. Wellin, a leading brain surgeon, to see if an operation can save George's life.
-Dr. Wellin determines there is only a 1 in 500 chance of survival but wants to proceed with an invasive operation solely to do research on George's living brain.
+George awakens in a hospital where it has been discovered that he has a brain tumor.
+Dr. Wellin, a leading brain surgeon, has arrived to try to surgically remove the tumor.
+Dr. Wellin determines there is only a 1-in-500 chance of survival, but wants to proceed with an invasive operation solely to do research on George's living brain.
 When George refuses, saying he still has work to do, the doctor has him declared mentally unfit and held against his will.

 George escapes from the hospital and returns home.
 He spends time with Nate, then goes to Lace's to spend time with her and her children.
-The FBI agent shows up, but Lace persuades him to let George die in peace.
+The FBI agent shows up, but Lace persuades them to let George die in peace.
+During the evening, in their final embrace, George tells Lace "It's happening."

 Professor Ringold arrives at Lace's house, only to learn that he is too late.
 Lace gives him George's research materials, so he can finish George's breakthrough work.

 A year later, George's friends are gathered for what would have been his 38th birthday.
-Nate, now fluent in Portuguese, is married to a pregnant Ella.
-Other signs of George's phenomenal impact on the town and its people are seen all around.
+Nate is now fluent in Portuguese and is married to Ella, who is pregnant.
+Other signs of George's phenomenal effects on the town and its people are all around.